 2. Baekban (Korean meal consisting of rice and side dishes called ‘banchan’)

-- Jongro Chobab & Miseong Chobab : They opened in the 1970s when fire road was made.
+- Jongro Chobab & Miseong Chobab: It was opened in the 1970s when fire road was made.
 They are prominent sushi restaurants on Jin Golmok.
 Their sushi is made of “fresh fish” (matured/ripen fish) and its taste and texture are better than “live fish” (alive fish).
 You can have food of better quality with a cheaper price.

 4. Chinese Food

-- Yeongsaengdeok : Near Jin Golmok, there were Chinese restaurants at Jongro where the Chinese settled since the Japanese colonial era.
-As time went by, however, some restaurants were taken over by new owners and the original tastes changed.
+- Yeongsaengdeok: Near Jin Golmok, there were Chinese restaurants at Jongro where the Chinese settled since the Japanese colonial era.
+As time went by some restaurants were taken over by new owners and the original tastes changed.
 On the other hand, Yeongsaengdeok still keeps their old taste and atmosphere.
 The most popular menu is “gogi mandu” (meat dumplings), the steady-seller of the restaurant for 40 years.

-- Mido Dabang (Cafe Mido) : This old cafe sits at the entrance of Jin Golmok.
-They offer 1970s-80s era coffee as well as traditional tea.
-Jeong In-sook, the owner of cafe, opened it in 1992 and has run it for twenty years.
-Many writers have visited there over the years including the late Jeon Sang-yeol, who dedicated his “Mido Dabang” poem to the cafe.
+- Mido Dabang (Cafe Mido): This old cafe is located at the entrance of Jin Golmok.
+They offer 1970s-80s era coffee as well as the traditional tea.
+Jeong In-sook, the owner of the cafe, opened it in 1992 and has run it for twenty years.
+Many writers have visited that place over the years including Jeon Sang-yeol, who dedicated his “Mido Dabang” poem to that cafe.
 It’s worth trying a cup of americano with the egg yolk.
-2,000-4,000won is enough for your budget and snack as tea food is for free.
+2,000-4,000 won is enough for your budget while snacks and tea are for free.